 Q: Is an entrance examination required?

 A: An entrance examination is required for applicants for all majors except Counselor Education and Supervision.

 Q: Where should I stay when I come for the interview and entrance examination?

 A: The seminary-owned Providence House is located across the street from the main campus for the convenience of students and seminary-related guests.

 Q: Are internationals required to take the TOEFL?

 A: Yes, unless they hold a degree from an English-based master's program.
-For other requirements related to internationals, see the section "International Students" on page 189 of the Graduate Catalog.
+For other requirements related to internationals, see the section "International Students" on in the Graduate Catalog.

 Q: Who makes a decision on an application?

 A: The Seminary has a Doctoral Admissions Committee that reviews an applicant's file and makes a final decision regarding admission.